tintin10q/computational-linguistics-summary/Languages/finite state automata.md

 (X, Q, d, S, F)

-- X is an input alphabeth
+- X is an input [[Languages/Alphabeth|alphabeth]]
 - Q is a set of states
 - d is a transition function of type Q -> X -> Q
 - a start state S $\in$ Q
 - A set of final states $F \subset Q$

-Now that we have this general we can just make one function to run the atomata!
+Now that we have this general we can just make one function to run the automata!

-You can also have multiple start points or multiple connections for the same input these things cause nondetermism.
-So you have deterministic and non deterministic state machine.
-You can resolve this non determinsm by going down all the path.
+You can also have multiple start points or multiple connections for the same input these things cause nondeterminism.
+So you have deterministic and non-deterministic state machine.
+You can resolve this non determinism by going down all the path.
 You could then follow the shortest path or something.
 You can always transform the NFA into one that does have a single start state.

 This way you can parse.
-If there is atleast one path then you can parse the world.
+If there is at least one path then you can parse the world.

-Double circles are other finate states.
+Double circles are other finite states.

-We call non deterministic finate atomota NFA.
+We call non deterministic finite automata NFA.
-We call deterministic finate atomata DFA.
+We call deterministic finite automata DFA.

-These are actually equavelant.
+These are actually equivalent.
 We can express every DFA as a NFA and otherwise.
-The idea is to make them as NFA and then compile them to DFA so you can run them without worry.
+The idea is to make them as NFA and then compile them to DFA, so you can run them without worry.

 ![[Pasted image 20211212165403.webp]]
 ![[Pasted image 20211212165450.webp]]